Skip to content

 We highly suggest reading the detailed guide presented on Porting Extension Modules to Support Free-Threading

 For example, consider a method MyClass.call_unsafe that has been flagged as having concurrency issues since it mutates attributes of a shared object that is accessed by multiple threads.
-We can write a test for it using first low-level primitives:
+We can write a test for it using either threading or concurrent.futures primitives:

 import threading